DC801/BM-Badge/README.md

 3. [Dialog message](#dialog-message): 1+
 4. [Dialog option](#dialog-option): 0-4x

+Multiple dialogs can occur back-to-back inside a single dialog block.

 #### Dialog identifier

 This identifies the "speaker" of the dialog messages that immediately follow.
 For most cases, this will be a specific entity (with option #1 or #2), though you could also build up a dialog from its component pieces instead (with option #3).